 2. Go to the individual SIG home page to find the contact information for the group's facilitator and ask to be put on the email distribution.
 It's that simple.

-The Current Events Discussion SIG meets approximately once a month for a stimulating two hour discussion on a timely topic of interest to all group members.
+The Contemporary Issues Discussion SIG meets approximately once a month for a stimulating two hour discussion on a timely topic of interest to all group members.
 Read more.

 The Osher Genealogy SIG provides a supportive atmosphere to those wishing to search for family roots and relationships.
 Our members have all levels of genealogical participation, from those just getting started to seasoned veterans who want to share their knowledge and experience.
 Read more.